InsightSoftwareConsortium/ITKColorNormalization/README.md

     output_writer.SetFileName(output_image_filename)
     output_writer.Write()

-Note that if `spcn_filter` is used again with a different image, for example from a different reader,
+Note that if `spcn_filter` is used again with a different `input_image`, for example from a different reader,

     spcn_filter.SetInput(0, input_reader2.GetOutput())